-STEP 5: INSTALL ROOF POLES
+STEP 5: INSTALL THE POLES

-Select one of the four "grey fibreglass roof poles", position it outside the roof section of the tent and thread it through the webbing loop in the centre of the roof peak.
+Select one of the two "grey fibreglass roof poles", position it outside the roof section of the tent and thread it through the webbing loop in the centre of the roof peak.
 Insert one end of the fibreglass pole into the narrow diameter end of the corner elbow hub, see figure 4.
 Carefully flex the fibreglass pole into an arc to connect the diagonally opposite pole end and corner elbow hub.
-For the same roof peak, repeat this procedure with a remaining fibreglass roof pole.
+Repeat for the remaining fibreglass roof poles.